 One of the Department of Political Science's greatest strengths is its thriving intellectual community.
-We host several different colloquia focusing on a variety of topics: international relations, comparative politics, political theory, political methodology, public policy, political psychology, and gender, sexuality, power, and politics.
+We host several different colloquia focusing on a variety of topics: international relations, comparative politics, political theory, political methodology, public policy, political psychology, and power, equity, and diversity.
 In these workshops, graduate students and faculty from around the University can share and gain valuable feedback on works in progress.
 Furthermore, nationally and internationally renowned visiting scholars often present their work at these same workshops.

 Every year, graduate students in the Department of Political Science at the University of Minnesota put together a schedule of academic sessions relevant to political theory, in the form of paper presentations, roundtable discussions, and reading groups.
-Presenters are graduate students, department faculty, faculty from other cognate departments at the university, other local college faculty (Carleton, Macalester, St. Olaf, Hamline, etc), and the occasional out-of-town guest.
-Past guests have included Charles Mills, Linda Zerrilli, Ernesto Laclau, Amitai Etzioni, Wendy Brown, Bonnie Honig, and Nicholas Xenos.
+Presenters are graduate students, department faculty, faculty from other cognate departments at the university, other local college faculty (Carleton, Macalester, St. Olaf, etc.), and the occasional out-of-town guest.
+Past guests have included Charles Mills (CUNY Graduate Center), Linda Zerilli (UChicago), Ernesto Laclau (Northwestern), Amitai Etzioni (George Washington), Wendy Brown (UC Berkeley), Bonnie Honig (Brown), and Nicholas Xenos (UMass Amherst).

 The goal of the Political Methodology Colloquium is to provide a venue for the discussion of methodologically informed political science research.
 Each semester we invite a number of top scholars and graduate students from the University of Minnesota and the outside scholarly community to present on research topics related to either (1) political and social science methodology or (2) the application of these methods to questions of interest to political science at large.